SupriyaChanda/supriyachanda.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Ph.D Researcher (2018-2024)
+role: Research Scholar (2018-2024)

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Indian Institue of Technology (BHU)
+  - name: Indian Institue of Technology (BHU), Varanasi
     url: https://iitbhu.ac.in/

 # Short bio (displayed in user profile at end of posts)